RomelDonovan/Notepad/README.md

 # To-Do-List
 Simple To-Do List.
-Create a reminder and task lists
+Create a reminder and task list